Darguima/IDE-Extensions/VSCode/darguima-theme/README.md

 # Darguima Theme

-A high contrast theme to VS Code based in Monokai Charcoal.
+A high contrast theme to VS Code based in Monokai Charcoal (gray).

 ## Installation